thingsboard/thingsboard.github.io/docs/user-guide/integrations/index.md

 ### How it works?

-At the moment ThingsBoard supports two main integration protocols: HTTP and MQTT.
+At the moment ThingsBoard supports various integration protocols.
+Most popular are HTTP, MQTT and OPC-UA.
-For example, SigFox Backend uses HTTP to push data to ThingsBoard or any other system.
+Platform also support integration with specific LoRaWAN Network servers, Sigfox backend, various NB IoT devices using raw UDP and TCP integrations.
-On the other hand, AWS IoT, IBM Watson and Azure Event Hub allows to subscribe to the data feed from devices via MQTT.
-Similar, some LoRaWAN and NB IoT platforms allow both HTTP and MQTT interfaces.
+AWS IoT, IBM Watson and Azure Event Hub allows to subscribe to the data feed from devices via MQTT or AMQP.

+The list of platform integrations is constantly growing, however, the general integration concepts are the same and explained below.

 Once message arrives from External Platform to ThingsBoard it passes validation according to platform specific payload format and security rules.
 Once message is validated ThingsBoard Integration invokes assigned [**Uplink Data Converter**](/docs/user-guide/integrations/#uplink-data-converter) to extract sub-set of meaningful information out of the incoming message.